boonscafe/Sg-Sec-Sch-finder-game/README.md

-# 💬 Chatbot template
+# 💬 This chatbot was built over the Streamlit Chatbot template.

-A simple Streamlit app that shows how to build a chatbot using OpenAI's GPT-3.5.
+This is created as part of a AI Bootcamp, Project Type C - Capstone Assignment: Building an Interactive LLM-Powered Solution.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatbot-template.streamlit.app/)